 RUPA GUPTA GORDON, Assistant Professor (Psychology & Neuroscience)

 B.S., Purdue; Ph.D., University of Iowa

 B.S., Dalhousie University; M.A., Ph.D., Toledo

-SHARA STOUGH, Assistant Professor, Chair (Psychology & Neuroscience)
+SHARA STOUGH, Associate Professor, Chair (Psychology & Neuroscience)

 B.A., Coe College; Ph.D., University of California-Irvine

-Students may NOT major in both neuroscience and psychology (3-18-10.)
+Students may not major or minor in both Psychology and Neuroscience.

 Grade Point Average Notation: All courses listed in the catalog as required courses for any major and/or minor, including those courses outside of the department or with a different subject coding, are considered part of the major and will count in the grade point average.
 Some departments may have additional grade requirements for the courses offered within their department.
 Recommended supporting courses that are optional and not required may also count in the major depending on the program.
 For more information see your department chair or the degree requirements for Bachelor of Arts and information on Majors/Minors.